hypo69/hypo/pytest/gemini/src/endpoints/bots/discord/discord_bot_trainger.md

 Remember to adapt the mock objects and assertions to the specific logic and expected outputs of each function you're testing.
-The `@bot.event` functions (especially `on_message`) often require more involved mocking strategies.
+The `@bot.event` functions (especially `on_message`) often require more involved mocking Startegies.
 Add more tests!